Beat Funktion

 Beat Funktion is a Swedish jazz fusion band.
 The band's music is a mix of jazz, funk, R&B, disco, soul and afro-beat, fundamentally instrumental but occasionally with vocal guest performers.
 The band consists of the six members Karl Olandersson on trumpet, Olle Thunstrom on tenor sax, Johan Oijen on electric guitar, Daniel Lantz on keyboards, Pal Johnson on electric bass and Jon Eriksson on drums.
 Daniel Lantz writes the majority of the band's music.

 The band has released eight studio albums, six of which have received international acclaim outside of the band's native Sweden and high list placements on radio charts in the United States and Canada.
 The group's third album Voodooland was licensed to Japanese label P-Vine and also hit #1 on the American CMJ Jazz Charts for three consecutive weeks, becoming the ninth most played jazz album on those charts in 2014.
 The band was signed to management by Las Vegas-based agency Eggman Global Artists and consequently toured the US between Chicago and Los Angeles in the fall of 2014.
 Their fourth album Mandy's Secret became a first collaboration with rock producer Mats Björke, known from rock group Mando Diao.
-It hit #1 on the Canadian Earshot Charts, #2 on the American charts where it lingered for 21 weeks.
+It hit #1 on the Canadian Earshot Radio Chart, #2 on the American charts where it lingered for 21 weeks.
 Even their fifth album Olympus hit #1 on the Canadian charts, hit #2 on the American charts and presented guest artists South African singer Sani Gamedze and Swedish singer Rebecca Laakso, as well as American rapper Damon Elliott (Dionne Warwick's son, Grammy-winning performer and producer of pop artists Beyoncé, Gwen Stefani, Pink a o).
 Olympus, a concept album based on Greek mythology, became the 12th most played jazz album on the CMJ Jazz Charts in 2015 and was nominated in four categories for the Scandinavian Soul Music Awards 2016: Best Band, Best Album, Best Producers (Daniel Lantz & Mats Bjorke) and Best Newcomer.